Stationery: Single documents

 When a single document needs to be produced, it may be handwritten or printed, typically by a computer printer.
 Several copies of one original paper can be produced by some printers using multipart stationery.
 Typing with a typewriter is largely obsolete, having been superseded for most purposes by preparing a document with a word processor and then printing it.

 Thermographic

 Thermographic printing is a process that involves several stages but can be implemented in a low-cost manufacturing process.
 The process involves printing the desired designs or text with an ink that remains wet, rather than drying on contact with the paper.
 The paper is then dusted with a powdered polymer that adheres to the ink.
-The paper is vacuumed or agitated, mechanically or by hand, to remove excess powder, and then heated to near combustion.
+The paper is vacuumed or mechanically or manually agitated to remove excess powder, then heated to near combustion.
 The wet ink and polymer bond and dry, resulting in a raised print surface similar to the result of an engraving process.